 - Referral Procedure

-Infants and toddlers, ages birth to 3, in Southern California* who live have vision loss or significant multiple disabilities.
+Infants and toddlers, ages birth to 3, in Southern California* who have vision loss or significant multiple disabilities.
 Children ages 4 through 6 who meet the same criteria attend quarterly events.

 Liberty was diagnosed with several visual impairments just before her second birthday.
 She struggled to see objects right in front of her and to process what she was seeing.
 Thankfully, her parents found Wayfinder Family Services.